mengqingren/Analysis_of_scRNAseq_using_R/README.md

 ### How to start

-First clone the repository and unzip in your local machine (remove *-master* ending of the folder).
+First clone the repository and unzip in your local machine.
 Download data folder from this link: https://drive.google.com/drive/folders/1W7EG4ySF6T74NqjAVCXRfMEdiY9bHnqN?usp=sharing, place in Analysis_of_scRNAseq_using_R directory and rename as *data*.
 Then run the script Analysis_Zeisel2015.Rmd to reproduce the workflow.

 ### System requirements
 The analysis scripts have been tested on Ubuntu 16.04.5 LTS system with R version 3.5.1 and machine with specifications, Intel Core i7, 4.00 GHz x 8 and 24 GB RAM, which are recommended system capacities for the analysis.
 However, we do not exclude that analysis scripts would also run on other versions of R and lower RAM capacities.